thingsboard/thingsboard.github.io/products/paas/subscription.md

           <td>Default value of the "time to live" parameter that is used to store time-series data.<br>
           You may overwrite the default value in the "Save Timeseries" rule node or using "TTL" metadata field of your message.<br>
           This allows you to optimize storage consumption.
 The maximum allowed value of TTL is 5 years. <br>
-          For example, you may store "raw" data for 3 month and aggregated data for 3 years.
+          For example, you may store "raw" data for 3 month and aggregated data for 3 years
           </td>
       </tr>
       <tr>